As new iPhones go on sale, studies reveal chips from Intel and Toshiba

 The latest iPhones also had DRAM and NAND memory chips from Micron Technology and Toshiba, according to iFixit's study.
 Previous teardowns of the iPhone 7 had shown DRAM chips made by Samsung in some models.

-TechInsights' dissection of a 256-gigabyte storage capacity iPhone Xs Max, on the other hand, revealed DRAM from Micron but NAND memory from SanDisk, which is owned by Western Digital Corp and works with Toshiba for its supply of NAND chips.
+TechInsights' dissection of a 256-gigabyte storage capacity iPhone Xs Max, on the other hand, revealed DRAM from Micron but NAND memory from SanDisk, which is owned by Western Digital Co and works with Toshiba for its supply of NAND chips.

 Toshiba's chip unit Toshiba Memory was purchased by a private equity-led consortium earlier this year that Apple joined.